 The changes made in 2024 and 2025 were cosmetic and did not significantly alter the treatment of disfellowshipped persons over the previous 72 years.

-The view between 1952 and 2024 was expressed in The Watchtower of September 15, 1981, page 22 (above), and Kingdom Ministry, August 2002, page 3 (below):
+The view between 1952 and 2024 was expressed in The Watchtower of September 15, 1981, page 22 (above), and Kingdom Ministry of August 2002, page 3 (below):

 25 All faithful Christians need to take to heart the serious truth that God inspired John to write: “He that says a greeting to [an expelled sinner who is promoting an erroneous teaching or carrying on ungodly conduct] is a sharer in his wicked works.”—2 John 11.